 Photo of politician Robert F. Kennedy (RFK)‘After RFK’ and Other Poetry by Robert Piazza The Society September 27, 2018 Culture, Poetry 4 Comments After RFK __I’m named for one about whom Lowell wrote That doom was woven in his veins.
 In June Of 1968, my father trained To blow-up bridges at an Army base In the Show Me State when news ambushed The fort with word that Bobby had been shot. __I’m named for one who dared to ask Why not?
 Determined not to let the call to seek A newer world lie dead beneath a sign That advertised The Once and Future King, My father phoned his newlywed and cried If it’s a boy, let’s name him after Kennedy. __When Bobby died, he left a legacy— Fighter planes, a brother slain, …and me?
 Lancaster Massacre Nickel Mines, October 2006 America, leave the Amish alone! __Stop invading their rural home With voyeuristic satellite eyes, __Intrusive television spies— Let them grieve their tragic loss, __Their one-room schoolhouse holocaust, With German scriptures they rehearse __Seeking Christ’s eternal rest.
 Infect them not with Adam’s curse— __The pinewood box, the horse-drawn hearse.
 Aren’t you ashamed that they __Must teach our country how to pray When Amish mothers suffer most? __Five young girls gave up the ghost Because a madman shot them down. __America, they don’t want you around.
 Only you would televise the slaughter __Of Pennsylvania’s farmers’ daughters Who never made it home from school— __America, you perverted, bloody fool!
 Rob Piazza teaches literature and writing at private schools in New England.
 During the past year, his poetry has been published nationally and internationally in print and online by The Lyric, Haiku Journal, The Society of Classical Poets, Poetry Quarterly, Mystic Blue Review, Halcyon Days, and Founder’s Favourites (forthcoming).
 This summer he participated in the Poetry Seminar at Frost Place in New Hampshire.
 An avid hiker & classical guitarist, he lives in rural Northwest Connecticut with his wife and children.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 4 Responses E. V. September 27, 2018 The 1st poem was interesting, but is it formal verse?
 One of my favorite destinations is the rolling farmlands of the Pennsylvania Dutch.
 We agree that it was horrible for the media to descend upon the Amish in the wake of the massacre; the community should have been left to grieve in peace.
 However, at any other time, the Lancaster Amish community is hospital to non-Amish visitors, whom they call “English”.
 (I’m pretty sure anyone who isn’t Amish is considered “English”, regardless of actual ethnicity.)
 The Amish are bilingual.
 They speak a German dialect and English.
 For the most part, Amish people are very approachable; they’ll happily talk to visitors.
 Also, their economy benefits from tourists, who purchase their produce, homemade crafts, baked goods, furniture, and quilts.
 Some Amish also earn income giving buggy rides.
 They don’t mind us coming, as long as we’re respectful of their customs; for example, no photographs.
 Not only is it okay to visit the Amish, but their communities do financially benefit from the tourism.
 Reply C.B.
 Anderson September 27, 2018 Yes, indeed, E.V.; they invented scrapple & shoo-fly pie, neither one of which is fit to consume.
 Have you seen the Harrison Ford film, The Witness?
 I recommend it highly.
 I have heard that they are having trouble keeping their young-uns on the farm, which is not surprising in the light of the lures that attend contemporary American culture.
 Nonetheless, these people are a national treasure.
 Reply C.B.
 Anderson September 27, 2018 And, Robert, these poems were amazingly lucid, in stark contrast to much of what I’ve read recently.
 Reply Robert Piazza September 27, 2018 Thanks for your feedback!
 I really appreciate it 🙂 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.